marclafr/Escape-the-Underworld/README.md

-There was an error when I run the game in relase OUTSIDE the visual, so I uploaded the debug aplication, which works correctly.

 Once you have recovered from  crossing the portal you see that you are trapped in here and your weapon, armour and shield are destroyed, but you seem fine.

 ____________